Phase Selection and Analysis for Multi-frequency Multi-user RIS Systems Employing Subsurfaces in Correlated Ricean and Rayleigh Environments: System Model

 \subsection{Channel Model}

-For this work, we consider correlated Ricean channels consisting of a rank-1 LoS and correlated Rayleigh component for all links.
-The LoS components are comprised of steering vectors and the scattered components adopt the Kronecker correlation model.
-Therefore, the channels for user $k$ are
+In this work, we consider correlated Ricean channels consisting of a rank-1 \gls{LoS} and correlated Rayleigh component for all links.
+The \gls{LoS} components are comprised of steering vectors and the scattered components adopt the Kronecker correlation model.
+Therefore, the channels for \gls{UE} $k$ are

 with